 Can I change my mind and remove my data later?

-Existing anonymized data that have already been collected might still be used, as it will not always be possible to separate it from other data once anonymized.
-However, we will destroy the key linking the anonymized data and personal information.
+Existing anonymized data that have already been collected might still be used, as it is not always possible to separate your anonymized data from other anonymized data.
+However, we will destroy the key identifier that links your personal information to your data.